Hugo Keto

-Hugo Oliver Keto (born 9 February 1998) is a Finnish professional footballer who plays a goalkeeper for Allsvenskan club IFK Värnamo.
+Hugo Oliver Keto (born 9 February 1998) is a Finnish professional footballer who plays a goalkeeper for Superettan club IFK Värnamo.

 Career

 Arsenal

 On 4 July 2014, Keto joined the youth academy of English Premier League side Arsenal.

 Brighton

 On 9 July 2018, he joined the youth academy of Brighton in the English Premier League.

 Waterford (loan)

 On 12 February 2019, he was sent on loan to Republic of Ireland club Waterford.

 HJK

 On 6 June 2020, Keto returned to Finland and signed for HJK Helsinki in Veikkausliiga.

 Sandefjord

 On 24 January 2022, he signed a three-year contract with Eliteserien club Sandefjord in Norway.

 IFK Värnamo

 On 26 January 2025, Keto joined Swedish Allsvenskan club IFK Värnamo on a three-year deal until the end of 2027.

 International career

 Keto is a former regular youth international for Finland.
 He was first called up to the Finland senior national team in January 2018 for a friendly match against Jordan, but remained an unused substitute.
 He also received call ups in October and November 2023 for UEFA Euro 2024 qualifying matches.